Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Conclusion

 \section{Conclusion}

+Our segmentation-guided diffusion model enables superior anatomically-controllable medical image generation, which has many potential applications, including (1) the generation of anatomically rare cases to augment some imbalanced dataset, (2) the synthesis of anatomically-paired/pre-registered data, and (3) \textit{cross-modality} anatomy translation, where our model could be trained on images and masks from one sequence (\eg, T2 MRI), and then supplied with masks from another sequence (\eg, T1 MRI) to create new T2 images from the T1 masks.

-Our segmentation-guided diffusion model enables more realistic medical image generation, as well as applications such as the synthesis of paired/pre-registered data.
-We also hope that our public codebase and generated dataset of paired breast MRIs provide helpful resources for the community.
-For future work, we are interested in incorporating image-level class guidance \cite{ho2021classifier} either for pathological or domain-related variables \cite{konz2023reverse}, extending our model to segmentation-guided image \textit{translation}, and extending to 3D imaging.
+However, some limitations of this study are that we did not consider full 3D generation, and we did not compare to ControlNet-like latent diffusion models \cite{stablediffusion} trained completely from scratch.
+For future work, we are interested in further improving generated image quality, incorporating image-level class guidance \cite{ho2021classifier} either for pathological or domain-related variables \cite{konz2023reverse}, and extending our model to segmentation-guided image \textit{translation}.